sini/nixkraken/README.md

 ### `theme`

 This Bash script provides a command-line interface for a very basic management of GitKraken themes.
 It allows you to list available themes and install new ones by linking theme files into GitKraken's themes directory.
-While it’s intended for use during Home Manager activation by the nixkraken module, it can also be used independently for testing.
+While it's intended for use during Home Manager activation by the nixkraken module, it can also be used independently for testing.

-Although its execution is considered safe, it is possible that theme files are overwritten, resulting in theme data loss.
-Please backup your themes before use.
+Although its execution is considered safe, it is possible that theme files are overwritten, resulting in theme data loss. **Please back up your themes before use.**

 #### Usage